Author: Bob Brown

 Page Numbers: 6

-Happy Holidays from the AMA team!
+Happy holidays from the AMA team!
 Depending on how quickly you receive this issue, the holiday season may be in full swing.
-I hope your family and you will have or have had an enjoyable time.
+I hope your family and you will have, or have had, an enjoyable time.

-The past month was focused on additional efforts in the Washington, D.C., area.
+The past month was focused on advocacy efforts in the Washington, D.C., area.
 I had an enjoyable day at Aurora Flight Sciences in Manassas, Virginia.
 John Langford, the chairman and CEO of the company, is a longtime friend in international aeromodeling and is a well-known FAI Space competitor.
-He is the international program’s liaison for the National Association of Rocketry.
+He is the international program's liaison for the National Association of Rocketry.

-The next day of our trip was spent at the DC Drone User Group Conference at George Mason University.
-Dave Mathewson, Rich Hanson, and I presented a program that illustrated AMA’s philosophy and benefits.
+The next day of our trip was spent at the DC Area Drone User Group Conference at George Mason University.
+Dave Mathewson, Rich Hanson, and I presented a program that illustrated AMA's philosophy and benefits.
 It was a pleasure to learn that a large number of the participants were already AMA members.
 Several speakers conveyed their thoughts on the various aspects of sUAS.
 Considering the discussions and varied interests, this was a positive day for the Academy.
-We were happy to share the AMA philosophy and explain many of the misconceptions of our insurance program.
+We were happy to share the AMA philosophy and explain many of the misconceptions about our insurance program.

-Privacy issues continue to be debated in the nation’s capital.
+Privacy issues continue to be debated in the nation's capital.
 We met with an influential group with strong ambitions to resolve these issues.
-This group includes major aerospace manufacturers, leaders of Association for Unmanned Vehicle Systems International, officials with four large institutions of higher learning, and several aviation experts.
-It was evident that the AMA’s political efforts were recognized.
+This group includes major aerospace manufacturers, leaders of the Association for Unmanned Vehicle Systems International, officials with four large institutions of higher learning, and several aviation experts.
+It was evident that the AMA's political efforts were recognized.
 We will attend additional meetings on this subject.

 New Year, New Challenges